Louis Shelton: Biography

 Victor Wooten.
 He played the guitar solo on Lionel Richie's hit "Hello", Boz Scaggs's "Lowdown" and David Gates' "Do You Believe He's Coming".

-Shelton became a producer in the 1970s, working with recording artists including Seals and Crofts, Art Garfunkel, Amy Wooley, England Dan & John Ford Coley, as well as Australian acts Tracey Arbon, Noiseworks and Southern Sons.
+Shelton became a producer in the 1970s, working with recording artists including Seals and Crofts, Art Garfunkel, Amy Wooley, and England Dan & John Ford Coley, as well as Australian acts Tracey Arbon, Noiseworks and Southern Sons.
 He remains active and continues to record, produce, and perform.

 He is a 2007 inductee into the Musicians Hall of Fame as a member of the Wrecking Crew.
 In 2013 he was inducted into the Arkansas Entertainers Hall of Fame.

 Shelton, who now resides in Australia, was reunited with the surviving Monkees (Mike Nesmith and Micky Dolenz) during their 2019 Australian tour, and made a special guest appearance with the group, performing his famous guitar part live on "Last Train to Clarksville" at the group's Brisbane concert on 13 June 2019.